 Potential Conflict: Giving gifts to Clients may deter them from expressing their concerns about our service quality.
 Receiving gifts from Clients may influence our decisions, compromising our ability to remain impartial and treat all Clients fairly.

 How the Conflict is Addressed: We only give or receive gifts on a reasonable basis for occasions such as showing gratitude, an appreciation gesture, or celebrating milestones and holidays.
-We
+We have set limits on the frequency, number, and value of gifts deemed not to be frequent, excessive, or extravagant.

 Managed Accounts